 Admin

-• Not checking your very important letter was actually signed for and read by your ex or absent employee.
+- Not checking your very important letter was actually signed for and read by your ex or an absent employee.

-• Handwritten meeting notes not saved to file or typed up rendering them all but useless if your employee brings a Tribunal claim.
+- Handwritten meeting notes are not saved to a file or typed up, rendering them all but useless if your employee brings a Tribunal claim.

-• An insecure filing system meaning that confidential data is compromised.
+- An insecure filing system means that confidential data is compromised.

-• An inadequate filing system meaning that you cannot retrieve essential documents or managers simply not giving HR key information to be filed in the first place.
+- An inadequate filing system means that you cannot retrieve essential documents or managers simply not giving HR key information to be filed in the first place.

 Creation of document

-• Insufficient detail included in performance review paperwork rendering it useless as a performance management tool.
+- Insufficient detail included in the performance review paperwork, rendering it useless as a performance management tool.

 And also…